Liam345/react-form/README.md

 ## Contributing
 ### How to
 To contribute
-1. Fork this repositoryinto your own github account.
+1. Fork this repository into your own github account.
 2. Clone this repository off your master branch.
 3. Make a branch following this syntax: dev-githubUsername-description
 4. Change what you'd like.